 Even though it is the middle of summer and the sun is shining, warmer conditions can sometimes be favourable to cause severe weather such as damaging thunderstorms, hailstorms and even tornadoes.
-A poll conducted by the Insurance Bureau of Canada, revealed the majority of Canadians do not prepare for the possibility of severe weather despite the increase in its frequency and severity.

 According to the Weather Network, 62 verified tornadoes are reported in Canada each year, with an average of 15 tornadoes in Alberta and 13 in Ontario.

 Tornadoes can last for a few minutes or up to a few hours and the results can be devastating.
 The strongest tornadoes are classified as F5 and can reach speeds of over 500 km/h.

 How to prepare for a tornado